 When Professor Larry Napper first arrived at Texas A&M University to study history, he had only read about the vast world outside of the United States - but had never seen any of it.
 That would soon change in ways he never imagined.

 Andrew Natsios, one of the Bush School’s newest faculty members, brings a wealth of experience in public service to his teaching.
 During his long and distinguished career, Natsios has been a state legislator, military officer, NGO vice president, civil servant, diplomat, professor, and leader of one of the largest and most controversial public works projects.

-With almost two years of teaching under his belt in the Master’s Program in International Affairs (MPIA) at the Bush School of Government and Public Service at Texas A&M University, Assistant Professor William Norris’ influence on the program has begun to spread.
+With multiple years of teaching under his belt in the Master’s Program in International Affairs (MPIA) at the Bush School of Government and Public Service at Texas A&M University, Assistant Professor William Norris’ influence on the program has begun to spread.

 The first time Jim Olson visited the Bush School, he had to wear a hard hat.
 It was late in 1997 when MPIA Director Chuck Hermann gave Olson, then still employed with the Central Intelligence Agency, a tour of the Allen building facilities he would call home for the next thirteen years.

 Kent Portney, professor in the Bush School’s Department of Public Service and Administration (MPSA) and Senior Fellow in the School’s Institute for Science, Technology and Public Policy, earned his PhD in political science from Florida State University and his master’s from the University of Connecticut.